 Estate Taxes vs. Inheritance Taxes

-What is the estate tax?
-IRS estate taxes are taxes on the privilege of transferring property to your heirs.
+Estate taxes are taxes on the privilege of transferring property to your heirs.
 It’s the estate of the deceased that is liable for the tax.
 An inheritance tax, by contrast, is a tax on the privilege of receiving property from a deceased benefactor.
 The (living) heir pays an inheritance tax, not the estate of the deceased.
 There is a federal estate tax and, in some states, a state estate tax.
 Inheritance taxes, though, are not levied at the federal level.
-Only a handful of states have inheritance taxes.
+Only six states have inheritance taxes.

 The History of the “Death Tax”

 The history of estate taxes in the US is tied to the history of war.
-The first tax resembling an estate tax was levied in the 1790’s to help raise funds for fighting the French.
+The first tax resembling an estate tax was levied in the 1790’s to help raise funds for fighting an undeclared naval war with the new French republic.
 Rather than being a tax on estate assets directly it was a tax on wills and probate forms.
 This tax was only temporary.
 In the 1860s the Civil War prompted a new estate tax, again to raise money for the war effort.
 Again the tax lapsed and again it was revived, this time in the 1890s.
 The 1890s incarnation of the estate tax had two goals: 1) to tax some of the money being made by wealthy industrialists who were getting off easy under the old tax system and 2) to raise money for the Spanish-American War.

 What we now think of as federal estate taxes became law in 1916, when WWI created an urgent need for more government revenue.
-Since then, estate taxes have been a source of political controversy, despite the small percentage of households affected by what opponents of estate taxes tend to call “death taxes.”
+Since then, estate taxes have been a source of political controversy.
+This is despite the small percentage of households affected by what opponents of estate taxes tend to call “death taxes.”

 The Estate Tax Exemption

-Since 2013, the IRS estate tax exemption has been indexed for inflation.
-It took a big jump for 2018 though because of the new tax plan that President Trump signed in December 2017.
+Since 2013, the IRS estate tax exemption indexes for inflation.
+It took a big jump for 2018, though, because of the new tax plan that President Trump signed in December 2017.

-For tax year 2017, the estate tax exemption is $5.49 million for an individual, or twice that for a couple.
-However, the new tax plan will increase that exemption to $10 million for tax year 2018.
+For tax year 2017, the estate tax exemption was $5.49 million for an individual, or twice that for a couple.
+However, the new tax plan increased that exemption to $11.18 million for tax year 2018, rising to $11.4 million for 2019.
 If your estate is in the ballpark of the estate tax limits and you want to leave the maximum amount to your heirs, you’ll want to do some estate tax planning.

 If you’re in charge of paying estate taxes for a deceased loved one, you might want to enlist a tax account and/or an estate lawyer to help you shoulder that burden.
 In addition to estate taxes, you may need to file separate income taxes for the deceased if the deceased’s estate is generating income above IRS limits.
 To file a US estate tax return, you’ll need a tax ID number for the estate.
 An estate’s tax ID number is called an “employer identification number,” or EIN.
 You can apply for a number online, by mail or by fax.